Ennis, Texas: Geography

 Ennis is in the northeastern region of Texas, in eastern Ellis County.
-Interstate 45 passes through the east side of the city, with access from Exits 247 through 255.
+Interstate 45 passes through the east side of the city, with access from exits 247 through 255.
 I-45 leads north 35 mi to Dallas and south 205 mi to Houston.
 U.S. Route 287 curves around the south side of Ennis and leads northwest 15 mi to Waxahachie, the Ellis County seat.
 Texas State Highway 34 passes through the center of Ennis, leading northeast 26 mi to Kaufman and southwest 20 mi to Italy.
 Waco is 73 mi to the southwest.

-Ennis has a total area of 73.0 km2, of which 71.6 sqkm is land and 1.4 km2, or 1.85 percent, is water.
+Ennis has a total area of 73.0 km2, of which 1.4 km2, or 1.85%, is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Ennis has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Ennis has a humid subtropical climate, Cfa on climate maps.